jasonepage/PKMN-AI/README.md

 # Compatability & Expectations

-> The AI must be able to recognize the HP (hit points) Bar on the screen to enter a counting state and track the encounter (no widgets or windows can block the HP Bar).
+> The AI must be able to recognize the text on the screen (small text/fancy fonts may hinder the script).

-> The AI works best on fullscreen mode; however, the user can replace the 'hp_img.png' file with their needle image to recognize encounters.
+> The AI must be played on Windowed Mode, but it can be played on any resolution.
+It cannot be played on Fullscreen Mode (the script can't video capture the game window on Fullscreen Mode).

 # Installation